 After a few big wins by my alma mater, I was curious to see if our pathetic RPI ranking had moved up a bit.
 For those uninitiated in this arcane metric for college basketball, the Ratings Percentage Index (RPI) is the formula used by the NCAA to rate both men’s and women’s college basketball teams.
-The RPI is then used by the for picking teams for the tournament and establishing the brackets.
+The RPI is then used by the NCAA selection committee for picking teams for the tournament and establishing the brackets.

 The Rating Percentage Index (RPI) was created in 1981 to provide supplemental data for the Division I Men’s Basketball Committee in its evaluation of teams for at-large selection and seeding of the championship bracket.